 The rush you get when you’re running is definitely worth waking up early every day.
 However, there are days when you should skip a run, especially, when your shoes have aged.
 Yes, it’s true – shoes can age too!
 They’re prone to wear and tear, hence tend to lose its bounce over time.
 Holding on to these old running shoes can cause serious injuries when running, besides being uncomfortable.
 Here’s to know when you should get new running shoes.

 7 Signs You Should Change Your Running Shoes

 Most running shoes have a specially designed sole with cushioning that takes the impact of each stride and gives you that bounce.
 However, with time this ability is weakened or lost as a result, you might injure yourself in the long run.

-Here’s how you know it’s time to replace your running shoes:
+Here’s how you know when you should change running shoes:

 - Foot Simplified

-3. Your shoes have run out, literally.
-Replace them if you’ve run 600 to 800 kms in thick soles or 400 to 500 kms in thin soles, that is when to change your running shoes.
+- Your shoes have run out, literally.
+If you’ve run 600 to 800 kms in thick soles or 400 to 500 kms in thin soles, that is when to change your running shoes.

 - Tracking The Distance: Use a running app to learn how long your shoes have traveled, since the first run.

 - Midsole Response: With your thumb check if the midsole feels tough rather than cushy.
 If it is the former, it’s time to go shopping